mit212/lab1_2025/README.md

 ### 3.2 Uploading Code on the Microcontroller
 Now that you have the code on your machine, you can *upload* it on the microcontroller.
 This is a process we will repeat not only in this lab but throughout the semester, so try to remember the steps!
 We will first upload a simple test that changes the color of the onboard LED.

-1. To verify that the code compiles, first *build* the code by clicking the check mark at the bottom of the screen.
+1. Open `src/robot/blink_test.cpp`.
+To verify that the code compiles, first *build* the code by clicking the check mark at the bottom of the screen.
 A terminal window will open to report progress as your code builds.
 Once done, it should say `SUCCESS`.
 ![](./.images/build.png)

     <details>